On local Galois deformation rings: Introduction

 We also prove analogs of Theorem \ref{thm_intro-2} (resp.~Theorem \ref{thm_intro-3}) for spaces $X^{\gen, \chi}$ and $\Xbar^{\gen, \chi}$ for characters $\chi: \mu\rightarrow \OO^{\times}$ (resp. $X^{\gen, \psi}$, $\Xbar^{\gen, \psi}$ for characters $\psi: G_F \rightarrow \OO^{\times}$ lifting $\det \rhobar$), see Corollaries \ref{ci_gen_chi}, \ref{Xgen_chi_normal}, \ref{Agen_chi_domain} (resp.~Corollaries \ref{ci_gen_psi}, \ref{Agen_psi_domain}).
 We expect that our results will be useful in the study of geometry of Emerton--Gee stack and its derived versions.

 It is natural to ask whether our results generalize to deformations valued in reductive groups other than $\GL_d$.
-A large part of Section \ref{sec_Rsquare} works in this generality, however we lack the results of GB--Juschka on the deformation rings of pseudo-characters in this more general setting; this is the subject of the ongoing PhD thesis of Julian Quast at Heidelberg University.
+This question will be addressed in the forthcoming joint work of VP and Julian Quast.